 - Take the application to a notary and have them notarize your signature.

 - Ensure your daytime contact information is provided on the application.
 Applications without contact information cannot be processed.

 - Submit the application issuing one of the methods below.

 - Staff will call you at the time of processing to obtain credit/debit information.
 A 2.49% service fee is assessed on all credit/debit transactions.

-- Your request will be processed within 24 hours and your certificate(s) will be mailed to the address provided on the application.
+- Your request will be processed and mailed to the address provided on the application.

 Option 1: Apply via email

 - Scan or take a good quality photo of the application and email to [email protected].